tunahanertekin/docs/docs/user-guide/environments/robot/delete.md

 ---

 # Deleting a Robot
+Deleting a robot is a straightforward process, requiring just a few clicks to seamlessly manage your robotics projects.

 <!-- ![All you need to delete an robot is just a few clicks.](./img/delete-robot.gif) -->

-## Deletion Flow
+## Deletion Steps

 ![Delete Robot](./img/delete-robot.png)

-All you need to delete an robot is just a few clicks.
+Effortlessly remove a robot from your dashboard by following these simple steps:

-- Go to the dashboard where your robots are.
-(You can get there by clicking the organization icon in the sidebar and click the `>` button on any item.)
+- Go to the dashboard where your robots are located.
+(Access it by clicking the organization icon in the sidebar and then clicking the > button on any item.)

-- Click on the button with the trash icon on the right side of the opened table rows.
+- Identify the robot you wish to delete, and click on the trash icon located on the right side of the corresponding table row.

-- After clicking, confirm the popup that appears.
+- Confirm the deletion by responding to the popup that appears.

-Finally, the robot chart will be refreshed.
-You can view existing robots in the displayed table.
+Upon completion, the robot chart will be refreshed, and you can readily observe the updated list of existing robots in the displayed table.
+Streamlining the management of your robotics environment has never been more efficient.